aka: Trench Run

 - Operation Jericho.
 What do you do if you learn the Gestapo have captured some of the leaders of La Résistance, are holding them in Amiens prison, and are going to execute them in the morning?
 Well how about sending a flight to bomb the guardhouse and blow holes in the walls - without hitting the cell blocks - so the prisoners can escape.
 All done at low level, in broad daylight and with unguided bombs to boot.

-- Perhaps making this even more of a Crowning Moment Of Awesome for the crew of the bombers were the fact that the officer in charge of the operation had no prior experience in low-level attacks, and - more to the spirit of the trope - the bombers had to attack in bad weather.
+- Perhaps making this even more of a Moment of Awesome for the crew of the bombers were the fact that the officer in charge of the operation had no prior experience in low-level attacks, and - more to the spirit of the trope - the bombers had to attack in bad weather.

 - This was the basic mission of the Blackburn TB.
 It stands as the most highly-specialized aircraft in history, and also one of the most spectacularly awful aircraft ever built.
 It was a twin-fuselage long-range anti-Zeppelin floatplane.
 Allegedly.
 The Blackburn TB had a maximum speed of 85 mph, which is slower than some Zeppelins.
 Compounding the TB's difficulties was the sheer impracticality of its means of attack: it was unarmed, save a mere 60 pounds of exploding darts, of all things, and had to climb over the Zeppelin, somehow evading its anti-air guns, and drop them on top of it.
 Which is somewhat difficult, considering that Zeppelins flew at nearly four times the TB's maximum altitude.
 The 9 TB fighters built never so much as CAUGHT a Zeppelin, much less destroyed one.
 So for the Blackburn, it really WAS an Airstrike Impossible.